AbhishekAshtikar18/Stock-Market-Analysis/README.md

-# Stock-Market-Analysis
+# Stock Market Analysis
-Stock Market Analysis means analyzing the current and historical trends in the stock market to make future buying and selling decisions
+ A python program for gathering information about the stock market and uses, charts, social media, ratios, comparison, news, and has some risk assessment